-The goal of Tahoe Donner and this Trails Master Plan update is to raise the social and physical quality of both the amenity and the membership's experience.
-Future trail system updates will occur to improve the quality of the membership experience while still providing use to the general public.
-Where trail or other physical improvements to the land that may attract significant use and otherwise diminish the quality of the physical or social setting for membership, Tahoe Donner may consider geographical/ operational areas that could include a public pricing structure for the impacted areas.
+In keeping with the goal of raising the social and physical quality of the trail system, future trail system updates should strive to balance continued general public use of the trail system with the quality of membership experience.
+Where trail or other physical improvements to the land may attract significant use and otherwise diminish the quality of the physical or social setting for the membership, Tahoe Donner may consider geographical/operational areas that could include a public pricing structure for the impacted areas.